The Foundation for a Meaningful Life

 • Wellness 8

-Eighth graders delve more deeply into a range of topics that includes nutrition, accepting others’ differences, stereotyping, bullying prevention and response, mindfulness, conflict resolution, boundaries, keeping oneself safe, stress management, tobacco and alcohol awareness, and reproductive health.
+Eighth graders delve more deeply into a range of topics that includes sleep accepting others’ differences, stereotyping, bullying prevention and response, mindfulness, conflict resolution, boundaries, keeping oneself safe, stress management, tobacco and alcohol awareness, and reproductive health.
 Students also explore how outside influences such as the media affect decision making.
 Other topics include resisting peer pressure, dating and relationship violence, drug misuse prevention, and the development of leadership skills.

 • Athletics